-5. Provide evidence to the DWP of entitlement;
+5. Provides evidence to the DWP of entitlement;

-6. Report relevant changes to the DWP of circumstances (such as going into hospital or a change of persons living with the Service User).
+6. Reports relevant changes to the DWP of circumstances (such as going into hospital or a change of persons living with the Service User).

 A Tailored Fit Service and Banking Accounts

-Each Appointeeship is tailored to fit each Service User's individual needs and pursue desired outcomes.
-No two Service Users are the same and neither are their support requirements.
+Each Appointeeship is tailored to each Adults specific needs to pursue their desired outcome(s).
+No two Adults are the same and neither are their support requirements.

 What Does it Cost

-A fixed monthly fee of £59.00 for Service Users that are community based and £29.00 per month for Service Users that reside in nursing or care homes or who are currently hospitalised.
-We also charge a one-time set up fee of £140.00 that covers the opening of the file and contacting the relevant creditors and the DWP.
+For 2021, a fixed monthly fee of £59.00 for Service Users that are community based and £29.00 per month for Service Users that permanently reside in nursing or care homes or who are currently hospitalised.
+A one-time set up fee of £145.00 applies which covers the opening of the file and liaisons with the relevant creditors, the DWP and/or the Pension Service.

-Our services provide flexible ways to meet our Service User’s welfare benefit responsibilities and money management needs and also provides support to Carers and Support Workers who make up their circle of care.
-Our experience in financial matters and financial advocacy provides the appropriate level of assistance and intervention for each individual.
-We provide budgeting and general financial advocacy and can also adopt a more formal role where stronger safeguarding issues are necessary.
+Our service provides a flexible and accountable way to meet Adult’s welfare benefit responsibilities and money management needs whilst providing support to Carers and those involved.
+Our experience in financial matters and advocacy provides the strong level of assistance and intervention for each Adult.
+We provide budgeting and general financial advocacy and will also adopt a more formal role where stronger safeguarding issues are necessary.

-To make a referral please click on the "How to refer a Client" button below and it will lead to the referrals page or you can send an email to and all the necessary forms will be sent to you.
-Alternatively, call us on 0161 973 5759 and we will be happy to help in any way we can.
+To make a referral please click on the "How to refer" a Client button below and it will take you to the referrals page or you can send an email to Info@financecareservice.org and we will send the form you.
+Alternatively, call us on 0161 973 5759 and we will take the referral over the telephone and help in any way we can.